 Financial Fitness is Behavioral

 Fitness programs have always been a big part of my life.
-So when referring to fitness, we’ll be talking about both sides of the equation, including physical activity and nutrition.
+So when referring to fitness, we’ll discuss both sides of the equation, including physical activity and nutrition.
 Being raised by a dietitian and having a love of sports had me interested in both early on.
 Looking back, I feel fortunate to have built habits in both areas at a relatively young age.

 Growing up in a house with two younger brothers and a junk food-loving dad, the competition for unhealthy food was fierce.
-My mom would go grocery shopping every ten days, and the one bag of chips or package of cookies would be gone within a day, sometimes minutes.
-That would leave us with nothing but rice cakes, fruits and veggies, and other healthy options for the rest of the week and a half.
+My mom would grocery shop every ten days, and the one bag of chips or a package of cookies would be gone within a day, sometimes minutes.
+That would leave us with rice cakes, fruits and veggies, and other healthy options for the rest of the week and a half.
 It was rough.

 We had home-cooked meals that consisted of protein, carbs, and vegetables most nights.
 But, as I got older, I realized that having home-cooked meals was a rarity compared to other households.

 We’d still get fast food on occasion.
 My dad was a fast-food manager, after all.
 With three kids in the house, sometimes the easy thing was to bring home a big bag of burgers and fries so we could eat and then make our way to evening activities.
 This taught me that one of the most critical nutrition lessons is “everything in moderation.”
-Eating fast food, sweets, or potato chips is fine on occasion as long as most of what you put into your body is more on the healthy side.
+Eating fast food, sweets, or potato chips is fine occasionally as long as most of what you put into your body is more healthy.